Okinawa (city): Geography

 The commercial center of the city lies along Route 330.
 It extends from Goya Crossing to Koza Crossing.
 The district extending from Goya to the gate of Kadena Air Base, and Chūō Park Avenue, has many visitors from the U.S. military, and many shops have signs in both Japanese and English.
 However, the development of large shopping centers in nearby communities has resulted in some decline in these areas.

+Administrative divisions

+The city includes forty-six wards.